 - chopped green onions

-- Add chicken to the bottom of your crockpot.
+- Add chicken to the bottom of a lighlty greased slow cooker.

 - Whisk the Sweet Chili Sesame Sauce ingredients together in a medium bowl.
-Pour over chicken.
+Pour over the chicken.

-- Cook on low for 5-7 hours or on high for 3-4 hours OR until the chicken is tender enough to shred.
+- Cook on low for 5-7 hours or on high for 3-4 hours OR until the chicken is tender enough to shred (check the chicken early).
+If you are using thin chicken breasts or boneless chicken thighs, then reduce the cooking time.

 - Shred chicken in the crockpot and add 1 ½ tablespoons cornstarch mixed with ¼ cup water to the crockpot.
 Stir contents around.
 Cook on high for 20-30 minutes until sauce thickens.
 Taste and add Sriracha for spicier, brown sugar for sweeter if desired. *Alternatively, you can add the cornstarch slurry and liquid from the crockpot to a saucepan and simmer until thickened on the stove – this will create a thicker sauce.*